panoramic view of Grand Canyon

 Hiking seasons in the United States

 Timing is everything when it comes to hiking in the USA.
-The best time to hit the trails is always depending on the region and elevation.
+The best time to hit the trails always depends on the region and elevation.
 The high trails of the Sierra Nevada and the Rocky Mountains are best tackled in the short summer months when the snow has melted, and the deserts of the southwest are more welcoming in the cooler seasons of spring and fall.
-The lush trails of the Smoky Mountains and the Blue Ridge Mountains are beautiful in the fall with their golden forests.
+The trails of the Smoky Mountains and the Blue Ridge Mountains are beautiful in the fall when the forests change colors.

 Join the community!